Hydrogen and Helium atoms in strong magnetic fields: Introduction

-In the literature there are numerous studies outlining accurate estimates of the energies of different states of the hydrogen atom, however the number of investigations of the helium atom and helium-like species in the strong or intermediate magnetic field regime is rather small.
-The estimates of the energy levels of these species are only moderately accurate, and the computational expense is rather high.
-However, for most observable neutron stars and many white dwarf stars the magnetic field strengths lie in the intermediate field regime \cite{Ruder94}.
-In order to facilitate a proper understanding of the spectra of neutron stars and white dwarf stars one must necessarily have more stringent bounds on the energy levels of atoms in the atmospheres of these compact objects in the intermediate regime of magnetic field strengths.
+In the literature, the number of investigations of the helium atom and helium-like species in the strong or intermediate magnetic field regime is rather small.
+The estimates of the energy levels of these species are only reasonably accurate, and the computational expense is rather high.
+However, for most observable neutron stars and many white dwarf stars, the magnetic field strengths lie in the intermediate field regime \cite{Ruder94}.
+In order to facilitate a proper understanding of the spectra of neutron stars and white dwarf stars, one must necessarily have more stringent bounds on the energy levels of atoms in the atmospheres of these compact objects in the intermediate regime of magnetic field strengths.
 This is the aim of the current work.
-The work described herein extends previous work \cite{HH1998} and presents a numerical treatment of hydrogen and helium atoms in magnetic fields, yielding accurate results for the eigenvalues and eigenvectors of the first few low-lying states over a wide range of field strengths in the intermediate field regime.
+The work described herein extends previous work \cite{HH1998}, yielding accurate results for the eigenvalues and eigenvectors of the first few low-lying states of hydrogen and helium, over a wide range of field strengths in the intermediate field regime.
 The calculated energy eigenvalues are seen to be improvements upon previous estimates.
-The procedures described herein do not make any assumptions of basis of functions and neither are they restricted to the adiabatic approximation.
-The direct and exchange interactions of the electrons are computed using a novel method and do not rely upon any approximations.
+The procedures described herein do not make any assumptions of basis functions and neither are they restricted to the adiabatic approximation.
+The direct and exchange interactions of the electrons are determined using a computational method similar to that employed in Ref.~\cite{Laaksonen1983}; not relying upon any approximations.
 The method is readily extendable to many-electron systems and arbitrary field strengths.
 The overall method is also computationally straightforward to implement.